 Choosing a career path is one of the most important decisions that students face today.
-Lack of planning can force students into a 5 or 6 year college degree.
+Lack of planning can force students into a five or six-year college degree.
 Students who do not plan their career path may end up receiving degrees in declining-growth fields, or fields with a surplus of applicants, resulting in their inability to find employment after graduation.
 A wise choice can lead to a rewarding occupational experience and the security of an adequate income.

 The difficulty in choosing a career is that it often requires making a considerable commitment in education and training to prepare for that career, prior to working in the field.

 Millions of students have paid for four years of college, only to find that their career choice was a mistake.
 However, having made the investment in time and money, they feel obligated to continue.

 Some students decide to change their major or career interest after one or two years of college.
 Since many of their college credits cannot be applied to their new major, they must then spend five or six years to achieve a four-year degree.